FabianFG/CUE4Parse/README.md

 #### Mounting

 The next step is mounting files you loaded, you can do so by using the `SubmitKey` method.
-You have the provide a [GUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) of one of the packages and its working aes key.
+You must provide a [GUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) of one of the packages and its working aes key.
 ```csharp
 Provider.SubmitKey(guid, aesKey);
 ```